Peruvian–Bolivian War of 1841–42

-The Peruvian-Bolivian War was a warlike confrontation between Peru and Bolivia in the years 1841 and 1842.
+The Peruvian–Bolivian War was a warlike confrontation between Peru and Bolivia in the years 1841 and 1842.

-In 1841, Agustín Gamarra, President of Peru, tried to annex Bolivia (the former colonial Charcas Audience), which cost the Peruvian president his life on November 18, 1841 at the Battle of Ingavi.
+In 1841, Agustín Gamarra, President of Peru, tried to annex Bolivia, which cost the Peruvian president his life on November 18, 1841 at the Battle of Ingavi.
 The Bolivian Army, under the command of General José Ballivián, occupied the Peruvian provinces of Moquegua, Puno, Tarapacá, Tacna and Arica.

 The eviction of Bolivian troops in southern Peru would be achieved by the increased availability of material and human resources in Peru.
 At the end of the war, the Treaty of Puno was signed on June 7, 1842.

 Occupation of La Paz

 Peruvian troops led by President Gamarra began the march to Bolivia on October 1, 1841, crossing the border the next day.
 After advancing without encountering resistance, on October 15 they entered La Paz without fighting.
 Ballivián's manifesto to oppose the invaders, however, was soon applied by the population.

 On October 21, in the town of Mecapaca, a battle occurred between the Peruvian and Bolivian forces, as that town was occupied by a Peruvian column under the command of Colonel San Román, who was later attacked by the Bolivian 5th Battalion and a detachment of cuirassiers.
 The Peruvians, taken by surprise, rallied and forced their enemies to retreat in disorder.
-Soon, however, a crowd from La Paz stormed the city's hospital where the wounded soldiers and officers had been taken in order to kill them.
+Soon, however, a crowd from La Paz stormed the city's hospital, where the wounded soldiers and officers had been taken, in order to kill them.

 Battle of Ingavi

 The battle of Ingavi took place on November 18, 1841 in the town of Viacha within Ingavi Province.
 There, Bolivian troops under the command of José Ballivián clashed with Peruvian troops under Agustín Gamarra, defeating the Peruvian troops and killing General Gamarra in the process.

-The defeat of the Peruvian Army gave Ballivián and the Bolivian Army the opportunity to counterattack and invade Peruvian territory, approaching Cuzco and threatening to seek the annexation of the port of Arica, which at the time was claimed by Bolivia since its Bolivarian era in order to be able to improve its economy significantly.
+The defeat of the Peruvian Army gave Ballivián and the Bolivian Army the opportunity to counterattack and invade Peruvian territory, approaching Cuzco and threatening to seek the annexation of the port of Arica, which at the time was claimed by Bolivia since its creation during the Bolivarian era, in order to be able to improve its economy significantly.

-Bolivian troops occupied the provinces of Tacna, Arica and Tarapacá within Moquegua Department.
+Bolivian troops occupied the provinces of Tacna, Arica and Tarapacá within the Moquegua Department.

 Occupation of Southern Peru

 At the end of 1841, after the battle of Ingavi, troops of the Bolivian Second Division under General José Ballivián occupied Peru from Moquegua to Tarapacá.
-Then various fronts of struggle were opened in southern Peru.

-On December 9, 1841, a regiment under the command of Colonel Rodríguez Magariños occupies Tacna, another under the command of Colonel Bernardo Rojas occupies Arica, and another under the command of Colonel José María García occupies Tarapacá, while José Ballivián's forces occupy Moquegua and Puno.
+On December 9, 1841, a regiment under the command of Colonel Rodríguez Magariños occupied Tacna, another under the command of Colonel Bernardo Rojas occupied Arica, and another under the command of Colonel José María García occupied Tarapacá, while José Ballivián's forces occupies Moquegua and Puno.